GRuuuuu/GRuuuuu.github.io/_posts/2019-10-10-multigpuerror.md

 ---
-title: "[Solved] AttrValue must not have reference type value of float_ref for attr 'tensor_type'"
+title: "AttrValue must not have reference type value of float_ref for attr 'tensor_type'"
 categories:
   - ERROR
 tags: